Summer 2019 CHRISTIAN SCIENCE COMMITTEE ON INSTITUTIONAL WORK IN TEXAS

 Willie was then transferred out of the jail and into the Texas prison system.
 After a few weeks, he wrote me that when he was given a prison medical exam, the doctor said he was surprisingly healthy for a middle-aged inmate.
 Willie asked about a number of physical issues he had and the doctor said there was no sign of them.
 This included Hepatitis C which he had for 15 years and which took the life of a girlfriend 5-years before.
 Willie was so excited to tell me and so grateful to God.
 Willie is receiving the weekly bible lesson and we continue to correspond.

 Just this week, an inmate I just met last week, told me that seven years ago while in prison he prayed with all his heart to know absolute truth that comes from God.
 Having tried different religions, he has been searching for the past seven years.
 In jail on a parole violation, he recently got to borrow a Science and Health from another inmate and read 20% before the inmate transferred with the book.
 He did, however, write down the address for 8th Church and sent a letter asking for a Science and Health.
 I received the letter and went to meet him two-days later.
 He told me yesterday with tears in his eyes that this is the truth for which he was searching.
 He also began to tell me like “Zacchaeus” told Jesus, how he would correct a number of sins and make good on dishonest interactions in the past.
 He is now studying Science and Health, Prose Works and sharing with others in his cell block.

-Welcome to Fifth Church of Christ, Scientist, Dallas!
+Welcome to Fifth Church of Christ, Scientist in Dallas, TX!